EndPointCorp/end-point-blog/2010/06/14/nosql-railsconf-2010-ecommerce-example.html.md

 end
 ```

 The user model remains an ActiveRecord model and uses the devise gem for user authentication, but is modified to retrieve the notifications, now an OpenStruct.
-The result is that whenever a user's friend makes a purchase, the user is notified of the purchase.
+The result is that whenever a user’s friend makes a purchase, the user is notified of the purchase.
 In this simple example, a purchase contains one product only.

 **Before**